 For many years now my Desktop PC at work has been connected to Two Monitors.
-Almost all first time visitors to my room ask me about the two huge monitors sitting in my Table.
+Almost all first-time visitors to my room ask me about the two huge monitors sitting on my Table.
 Then I get to explain the benefits, which are basically about improved productivity & studies done by Microsoft Research.
-Dual Monitors allow you to open two Excel spread sheets at the same time, have two presentations open side by side & easily copy paste slides without switching apps, mirror the screen and turn one of the monitors to your visitors to show what you are seeing.
-I usually have Microsoft Outlook & KeePass open in the right hand-side monitor and keep working on the left hand-side monitor, this allows a quick glance to an email or password or IM.
-Once you get used to having Dual Monitors, you will really miss it when you don’t have it.
-And if you thought this is luxury, see Robert Scoble who has 3 monitors in his desk and wants more.
+Dual Monitors allow you to open two Excel spreadsheets at the same time, have two presentations open side by side & easily copy-paste slides without switching apps, mirror the screen and turn one of the monitors to your visitors to show what you are seeing.
+I usually have Microsoft Outlook & KeePass open on the right-hand-side monitor and keep working on the left-hand-side monitor, this allows a quick glance at an email or password or IM.
+Once you get used to having Dual Monitors, you will really miss it when you don’t have them.
+And if you thought this is luxury, consider Robert Scoble who has 3 monitors on his desk and wants more.

 After moving to Windows 8, I found the Dual Monitors to be more interesting – I can run Modern UI apps (Formerly called Metro Apps) in one Monitor & Desktop apps in another.

-Another new feature is for Themes containing regular-size (non-panoramic) images, instead of just duplicating the same image (as in Windows 7), Windows 8 will display a different image in each monitor.
+Another new feature is for Themes containing regular-size (non-panoramic) images, instead of just duplicating the same image (as in Windows 7), Windows 8 will display a different image on each monitor.